Derraneka/entra-id-labs/README.md

 ## A design argument running through the labs

-These aren't seven independent tutorials.
+These aren't eight independent tutorials.
 Several build on a single distinction established early and paid off repeatedly:

 > **Derived access is a fact.
 Approved access is a decision.**